AdaCore/gpr/doc/gprbuild_ug/attributes.rst

 * **Included_Patterns**: list value

   If this attribute is defined it sets the patterns to synchronized from the master to the slaves.
-It is exclusive with Excluded_Patterns, that is it is an error to define both.
+It is incompatible with Excluded_Patterns, that is it is an error to define both.

 * **Included_Artifact_Patterns**: list value